Originally published: 12 June 2025

 A reserve output will only be assessed in the event the output is not made publicly available within the publication period.

-Institutions may request that outputs of extended scale and scope be multiple-weighted (count as multiple outputs) in the assessment.
+Institutions may request that outputs of extended scale and scope be double-weighted (count as two outputs) in the assessment.

-The panels will provide more information in the Panel criteria about outputs that may merit multiple-weighting in their discipline areas.
+The panels will provide more information in the Panel criteria about outputs that may merit double-weighting in their disciplinary areas.

-Institutions’ requests for multiple-weighting must be accompanied by a statement of up to 100 words explaining how the scale and scope of the output satisfies these criteria.
+Institutions’ requests for double-weighting must be accompanied by a statement of up to 100 words explaining how the scale and scope of the output satisfies these criteria.

-Where requesting an output to be multiple-weighted, the submitting institution must reduce the number of outputs listed in the submission by the appropriate number of outputs (unless including ‘reserve’ output/s, as described below).
+Where requesting an output to be double-weighted, the submitting institution must reduce the number of outputs listed in the submission by one output (unless including a ‘reserve’ output, as described below).

-Where the panel decides to multiple-weight an output, it will count as more than one output in the submission.
-Where the panel does not accept the case for multiple-weighting, it will count the submitted output as a single output, and grade the ‘missing’ output/s as unclassified (unless a ‘reserve’ output/s is included).
+Where the panel decides to double-weight an output, it will count as two outputs in the submission.
+Where the panel does not accept the case for double-weighting, it will count the submitted output as a single output, and grade the ‘missing’ output as unclassified (unless a ‘reserve’ output is available).

-A reserve output/s will only be assessed in the event that the panel does not accept the request for multiple-weighting.
+A reserve output will only be assessed if the panel does not accept a request for double-weighting.

 To support diversity of outputs and to provide flexibility in submission, reserve lists will be available for certain types of outputs.